 Ambinder, M., Henrichsen, J., & Rosati, C. (Eds.).
-(Forthcoming).
+(2024).
 National Security, Journalism, and Law in the Age of Information Warfare.
 Oxford, UK: Oxford University Press.

 Bell, E., & Owen, T. (Eds.) (with Khorana, S., & Henrichsen, J.).
 (2017).
 Journalism After Snowden: The Future of the Free Press in the Surveillance State.
 New York, NY: Columbia University Press.